COURS.

 9:30 am to 5:30 pm Eastern (Will include the usual breaks)

-• Model electrical power system using Easy Power
+• Model electrical power systems using Easy Power, ensuring accurate and reliable simulations.

-• Run the power flow calculation to identify the undersized equipment and bus under-voltage
+• Run power flow calculations to identify and address undersized equipment and bus under-voltage, enhancing system efficiency.

-• Run arc flash calculation, using NFPA 70E or IEEE1584 to identify the arc energy when working on power on an electrical system and the required PPE
+• Conduct arc flash calculations using NFPA 70E or IEEE 1584 to identify arc energy, ensure safety, and determine the required Personal Protective Equipment (PPE).

 Description